The Table of Contents may be found here.

 The Carboniferous at Guadalupe Box..
 Looking east from 35 44.162N 106 45.954W

 To the right is the mouth of Guadalupe Box, with Mesa

 Garcia in the distance.
-Tall cliffs of Precambrian gneiss
+Tall cliffs of Proterozoic gneiss

 form the Box.
 Atop the gneiss are Mississippian beds of the Arroyo

 Peñasco Group, forming a thin layer that dips with the gneiss to

 the north (left in photograph) before pinching out.
 Atop this is a